 Ice Axe and Crampons

-An ice ax and crampons are fundamental components of any mountaineering kit.
+An ice ax and crampons (like Kahtoola Microspikes) are fundamental components of any mountaineering kit.
 They literally keep you attached to the mountain as you climb uphill.
 Before embarking on any mountaineering adventure, please be aware of how to use these winter mountaineering tools.

 Depending on the terrain, avalanche preparedness may also be required.
-Bring along a beacon or transceiver, probe, and shovel.
-Alternatively, you can purchase this equipment as a full set from Backcountry Access or Black Diamond.
+Bring along a beacon or transceiver, probe, and shovel, or you all together in this rescue package.
 Of course, you’ll also want to be trained on how to use them and how to spot avalanche warning signs and danger zones.

 Read More: Avalanche Avoidance & FAQ